Colorado Child Molestation Charges? Protect Your Name and Future in Denver

 For example, did you know that simply touching a child’s buttocks, breasts, or genitals can be considered “molestation”?
 It all depends on whether the actions should be considered “inappropriate,” which is a huge gray area.

-As a Denver criminal defense attorney, Jeff Weeden’s job is to get to the heart of what really happened, then use that information to formulate the strongest possible defense for his client.
+As a Denver sex crimes attorney, Jeff Weeden’s job is to get to the heart of what really happened, then use that information to formulate the strongest possible defense for his client.

 Bottom line?
 Every story and every situation are different, and you need an advocate on your side who will look past the charge to see the human being whose life and future are on the line.
 In some cases, this may mean fighting for rehabilitation rather than punishment.
 In others, it could involve arguing that your rights were violated or that proper procedures were not followed.
 Or that the individual who reported the incident misread the situation.

 Again, it comes down to the specific facts of your case.